aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ### Step 7.3 Rotate the authentication key

 Now that the relevant signatures have been gathered, the authentication key rotation transaction can be submitted.
-After it executes, the rotated authentication key matches the address of the multisig account that sent octas to Chad:
+After it executes, the rotated authentication key matches the address of the first multisig account (the one that sent octas to Chad):

 ```python
 :!: static/sdks/python/examples/multisig.py section_9